HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 #  plot it using matplotlib
 xs.Plot()

-# These read the plotting information into handy variables
+# These read out the plotting information for the SPECTRUM
 spec_en = xs.Plot.x()
 spec_en_err = xs.Plot.xErr()
 spec_cr = xs.Plot.y()
 spec_cr_err = xs.Plot.yErr()

+# And the equivalent for the MODEL
+spec_mod_cr = xs.Plot.model()
 ```

 Now we can quite easily produce a plot of the spectrum and model: